Henry Beaufoy Merlin: Theatrical showman

 This spectral illusion, popularly known as Pepper's ghost, used a series of angled sheets of glass to project a ghost onto the stage alongside the actors.
 A provisional patent had been lodged in England by John Henry Pepper and Henry Dircks in February 1863, and this may have been why it was possible for Merlin to lodge one here in Australia.

 Merlin's consortium was the first to successfully perform the trick for the theatre here in Australia and the first play they chose was a popular drama entitled The Castle Spectre.
 It was well received according to contemporary accounts.

-In late September he was presenting 'The Ghost' in Castlemaine, Victoria, but with no theatrical accompaniment.
-Instead, the illusion was presented by Merlin himself a part of a lecture on spiritualism.
+In late September, he was presenting 'The Ghost' in Castlemaine, Victoria, but with no theatrical accompaniment.
+Instead, the illusion was presented by Merlin himself as part of a lecture on spiritualism.
 When a presentation of 'The Ghost' arrived at the Victoria Theatre in Adelaide in October 1863, it was Woollaston and a Mr. Solomon who were being credited as the main instigators.